 The negative part of the stress \({\left<\sigma\right>_{-}}\) is an

 isotropic function of the stress.
-TFEL/Math
+TFEL/Math, the

-mathematical library behind MFront
+mathematical library behind MFront, offers dedicated

 functions to compute its value and its derivative \({\displaystyle \frac{\displaystyle \partial